 - 1. Identification and invitation of relevant stakeholders: Though the specific individuals will vary by country, this should include, at minimum, NITAG members (core and non-core), the NITAG secretariat, representatives from the Ministry of Health and the national immunization program, and key in-country partners such as WHO, Gavi and UNICEF. - 2.
-Preparation of methodology / process overview: A generic slidedeck for this session is available via this link, containing both a general overview of the NVI Prioritization and Sequencing Framework and directions to provide feedback.
+Preparation of methodology / process overview: A generic slidedeck ("1.3 NVI-PST Phase 1 Online session slidedeck") for this session is available via this link, containing both a general overview of the NVI Prioritization and Sequencing Tool framework and directions to provide feedback.
 Update these slides including all designated slides to include any country-specific information, such as the expected workplan and workshop dates for the prioritization and sequencing process, information on the NIS / FPP process, if relevant, and links or directions for providing feedback.

-3. Selection and preparation of a tool to gather feedback: Using an online questionnaire enables the facilitators to gather comprehensive input from both NITAG voting members and other participants on the timeline and vaccines to be considered, as well as the criteria to use for assessment.
+3. Selection and preparation of a tool to gather feedback: Using an online questionnaire4 enables the facilitators to gather comprehensive input from both NITAG voting members and other participants on the timeline and vaccines to be considered, as well as the criteria to use for assessment.
 Select an online survey tool to use for this purpose - this can be any survey tool that is used by the organizing party (e.g., Survey Monkey, Microsoft Forms), or other free tools such as Google Forms.
-Prepare the online questionnaire in advance of the session; a template for this questionnaire is provided in Appendix A.
+Prepare the online questionnaire in advance of the session; a template for this questionnaire is provided in the NVI-PST toolkit ("1.2 NVI-PST - Phase 1 - Criteria & Vaccines Questionnaire").